cursedastronaut/RedStar-Notes-and-Hack/README.md

 ## Installing another old version of Firefox
-I could only launch up to [Firefox 9.0](https://ftp.mozilla.org/pub/firefox/releases/9.0/linux-i686/) (although, lowest I tested above 9.0 was 29.0), because other version would give me a GTK error.
+I could only launch up to [Firefox 9.0](https://ftp.mozilla.org/pub/firefox/releases/9.0/linux-i686/) (although, lowest I tested above 9.0 was 29.0), because other version would give me a GTK error, or a XPCOM loading failure error for 20 and above.

 I went on the [official Mozilla public repository](https://ftp.mozilla.org/pub/firefox/releases/), chose the Firefox version, and chose `linux-i686`.
 I then extracted it and directly launched the executable.